 (Note that some of these adjectives describe types of thinking, while others evaluate its quality: is it clear? well-reasoned?, etc.)

 Start with the words you know, but don't be afraid to guess if there are some you aren't sure about.
-The simple fact of concentrating on the words and looking for familiar roots or other clues will help you learn and remember them.
+Simply concentrating on the words and looking for familiar roots will help you learn and remember them.

 In your head or on a piece of paper, put these verbs for types of thinking into the most closely related category below.
 (One category will have a lot more than the others.)
 Answers below the Adjective Opposites Game.

 Verbs: assess, categorize, choose, classify, comprehend, concentrate, conclude, decide, determine, differentiate, distinguish, evaluate, focus, grasp, identify, know, recall, recognize, remember, select, sort, understand.

 Instructions: Match the words from the drop-down menu on the right with their opposites on the left (all from the Academic Word List.)